Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 }
 ```

-To be able to create a specific route with the `query parameters` we should modify the `RouteConfiguration` class to provide named constructors for routes used in the Metrics Web application, and make the default constructor private.
+To be able to create a specific route with the `query parameters`, we should modify the `RouteConfiguration` class to provide named constructors for routes used in the Metrics Web application and make the default constructor private.
 After the described changes, we should reuse the created named constructors in the `RouteConfigurationFactory` instead of the `MetricsRoutes` class.

 Consider the following code snippet that demonstrates this:
 ```dart